telerik/fiddler-everywhere-docs/migration.md

 1. Enter your Fiddler account email or sign in with Google.

     >important To migrate successfully, create a new Telerik account (or use Google authentication) with the **same** email address used with your original Fiddler account.
-If you use a different email, the system will perceive you as a new user and you will not see your previous Fiddler data.
+If you use a different email, the system will perceive you as a new user and you will not see your previous Fiddler subscription and data.

 1. Enter a password and account information in the account creation form.